Welcome to the Columbia University supplemental essay prompts for the 2020-2021 application cycle! Here’s everything you need to know.

 (You can refer to the Columbia University website if you want to see how exactly they’re presenting their essay prompts for this year.)

 Please list the following (150 words or fewer for each question):

-the titles of the required readings from courses during the school year or summer that you enjoyed most in the past year;
+the titles of the required readings from academic courses that you enjoyed the most during secondary/high school;

 This seems like a straightforward question, but the way you choose to answer it will say a great deal about you.
 Just keep this in mind.
 The tricky thing here is that you don’t have much space to justify your choices.
 So if you say that your favorite required readings were Hamlet and 1984, you’re not going to stand out from the pack much, even if you had a truly unique connection with these books that everyone in the country has (hopefully) read.
 Your strongest choices will be books that—even though someone made you read them—fit in with your narrative about who you are.

 the titles of the books, essays, poetry, short stories or plays you read outside of academic courses that you enjoyed most during secondary/high school;

 This question is a little more interesting and gives you more of an opportunity to show who you are.
 Again, it’s a straightforward question, but do your best to use this list to give admissions people a sense of your unique personality, and also show that you aren’t reading exactly what everyone else is—that you have your own individual tastes.
 The one thing you will definitely want to avoid here is listing titles that look like required reading, even if you were not required to read them.
 Again, Hamlet and 1984 won’t give you a lot of personality here.